jasontbradshaw/flac2mp3/README.md

 Process
 ----
-THe utility walks the given files and/or directories and collects all the FLAC files it finds, them passes them through `flac` to decode them, piping the output through `lame` to re-encode them, and stores them in the output directory intelligently using the nearest comment ancestory directory as a template to ensure they don't end up lumped illogically in the output directory.
+The utility walks the given files and/or directories and collects all the FLAC files it finds, them passes them through `flac` to decode them, piping the output through `lame` to re-encode them, and stores them in the output directory intelligently using the nearest comment ancestor directory as a template to ensure they don't end up lumped illogically in the output directory.

 Simple Usage